 During layovers I make a little game of learning about the place only from what I see in the gift shops.

 American Airline’s flight attendants are a gruff bunch.

 Terminal D at Dallas-Fort Worth Airport has the advantage of being big and spacious and full of diverting artwork.
-A tile mosaic floor medallion of frolicking business travelers, for example, makes layovers actually seem fun.

 While traveling through Ronald Reagan Airport in Washington, D.C. this week I wondered, what’s it like to be an air traffic controller there?